SafeLink Consulting Blog

 Mask or respirator: Grasp bottom, then top ties or elastics and remove.
 Discard in waste container.

 Removal of personal protective equipment can be one of the riskiest areas in infection control if it is not done properly.
 Over spray from patient care, debris from processes, saliva, and bloodborne pathogens can cross-contaminate during the process of removal.
 You may be taking home those pathogens if you are not following the protocols.
+Reach out to SafeLink Consulting for support.

-Learn more about what SafeLink Consulting can do to help your business with compliance services, including safety compliance, to meet OSHA training requirements and quality system consulting to meet FDA compliance.
-SafeLink Consulting assists businesses with workplace safety training, infection control training, HIPAA training online, quality systems, assessments, audits, due diligence, and more.
+Learn more about how SafeLink Consulting can support your business with compliance services, including safety compliance to meet OSHA training requirements and quality system consulting to achieve FDA compliance.
+SafeLink Consulting provides businesses with workplace safety training, infection control training, online HIPAA training, quality systems, assessments, audits, due diligence, and more.
+Industries served:

-Dentistry compliance - assisting the dental practice with meeting requirements for OSHA, HIPAA, EPA, and CDC guidelines, patient safety and employee health & safety
+Dentistry compliance - assisting the dental practice with meeting requirements for OSHA, HIPAA, EPA, and CDC guidelines, patient safety and employee health & safety - learn more about Dental OSHA Compliance

 Dental Laboratory compliance - assisting the dental lab with meeting requirements for OSHA, FDA, and CDC guidelines, employee health & safety, plus FDA requirements for lab manufacturing custom implant abutment /gmp for medical device manufacturers